-For the 2021 - 2022 academic year, the Junior Department consists of two Form 3 and two Form 4 classes:
+For the 2022 - 2023 academic year, the Junior Department consists of two Form 3 and two Form 4 classes:

-- Form 3S (Miss Shaw)
+- Form 3C (Miss Clemons) Rm 7

-- Form 3P (Mrs Plaistowe)
+- Form 3P (Mrs Plaistowe) Rm 6

-- Form 4M (Mrs McSweeney)
+- Form 4N (Mr Nixon) Rm 5

-- Form 4N (Mr Nixon)
+- Form 4S (Miss Shaw) Rm 3

-Pupils in Form 3 are taught English, spelling, maths, Humanities and PSHE by their Form Teacher.
-The pupils are based in their form rooms for most subjects (including French), and move to specialist venues for science, computing, Art, DT, music, drama, PE and Outdoor Education.
+Pupils in Form 3 are taught English, Form Reading, spelling, maths, Humanities and PSHE by their Form Teacher.
+The pupils are based in their form rooms for most subjects (including French & science), and they move to specialist venues for IT, art, D&T, music, drama, PE and Outdoor Education.
 The pupils in Form 3 also benefit from support given by in-class teaching assistants.